 At 12:25 p.m. on March 14, police received a report of identity theft from a 45-year-old Narragansett woman.

 According to the woman, Bank of America had called her to notify her that her card had automatically been canceled because of suspicious account activity.
 The bank told her that about $2,400 had been charged.

 However, the woman added that the thieves had arranged for flowers to be delivered to her home address.
 The woman said the flowers contained a card that said, “thnx for ur money.”

 Police filed the report for informational purposes.

-The information for this article was compiled from Narragansett police reports, which are available for review by any member of the public at their headquarters on Caswell Street.
-If we’re missing a call or report you’re interested in knowing about, feel free to leave a comment or to send Local Editor Stephen Greenwell a message at Stephen.firstname.lastname@example.org.
+The information for this article was compiled from Narragansett police reports, which are available for review by any member of the public at their .
+If we’re missing a call or report you’re interested in knowing about, feel free to leave a comment or to send Local Editor Stephen Greenwell a message at Stephen.email@example.com.

 Want to be notified when new police reports are posted?
 Click the “follow-up” button below!